Etude-Labs/booknlp/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing, you agree that your contributions will be licensed under the MIT License.